abasforoudi/agent/openai project/AI_Clinic_hopeogbons/README.md

 This project is part of an AI agents learning curriculum.
 Feel free to fork and experiment!

-## 👨‍💻 Author

-Created as part of the Andela AI Agents training program.

----

 **Built with ❤️ using OpenAI Agents SDK and Gradio**